ComposableFi/composable/code/centauri/ibc/modules/README.md

 The framework is mostly defined as a set of traits that need to be implemented to make use of the message handling capabilities.

-### Terminology
+## Terminology

 A couple definitions to help understand the architecture of this framework
 - **Reader** - A `Reader` is a trait that defines methods that provide read access to the underlying storage of the host.
-- **Keeper** - A `Keeper` trait is one that defines methodsa that provide write access to the underlying storage of the host.
+- **Keeper** - A `Keeper` trait is one that defines methods that provide write access to the underlying storage of the host.
 - **Context** - The context is a type that implements all the Reader and Keeper traits that control access to the storage of the underlying host.
 - **Handler** - A handler is a function that handles processing of an ibc message type.
-- **Event** - A struct that which when emitted signifies successful processing of a message.
+- **Event** - A struct which when emitted signifies successful processing of a message.
-- **Router** - A type that helps channel packets to the correct module for handling.
+- **Router** - A type that directss packets to the correct module for handling.

-### ICS02 Client Definitions
+## ICS02 Client Definitions

 The client module hosts the trait definitions, messages and handlers for light client implementation.

-#### Light client
+### Light clients

-The Ibc protocol is designed to work on top of light clients, light clients are the foundation on which the protocol is built and frankly.
+The Ibc protocol is designed to work on top of light clients, light clients are the foundation on which the protocol is built.
-A light client in the simplest terms, is a construct that is able to verify the state of a blockchain using information extracted from a block header.
+A light client in simple terms, is a construct that is able to verify the state of a blockchain using information extracted from a block header.
 For the former to be a possibility, the blockchain whose light client is being constructed  is required to have a finality protocol(a finality protocol is a means by which a blockchain expresses that state transitions within a block are safe and have a very low probability of been reverted)
 the light client needs to be continuously updated with a stream of finalized block headers, verifying correctness of the state transitions in the
 headers and extracting information that can be used to verify state proofs.

-#### Defining a light client
+### Defining a light client
 A light client in this protocol is required to have a Client definition,  Client state, Consensus state, and Client message.

 To define a light client, the following traits need to be implemented for distinct structs